-- Considerate and respectful care. - Have a representative of your choosing and your physician notified upon admission to the hospital. - Know the name of the physician who has primary responsibility for coordinating your care, as well as names and professional relationships of others who will see you. - Receive as much information as needed in a language you can understand about any treatment or procedure which is proposed, in order for you to make an informed decision and to participate in your plan of care, including ethical questions regarding the withholding of resuscitative services, forgoing or withdrawing of life-sustaining treatment or resolving any conflicts or misunderstandings. - Request or refuse treatment, including leaving the hospital against the advice of physicians, to the extent permitted by law.
-However, you do not have the right to demand inappropriate or medically unnecessary treatment or services. - Refuse to participate, if the hospital physician proposes to engage in or perform human experimentation. - Reasonable responses to any reasonable requests made for service.
+- 1. Considerate and respectful care. - 2.
+Have a representative of your choosing and your physician notified upon admission to the hospital. - 3.
+Know the name of the physician who has primary responsibility for coordinating your care, as well as names and professional relationships of others who will see you. - 4.
+Receive as much information as needed in a language you can understand about any treatment or procedure which is proposed, in order for you to make an informed decision and to participate in your plan of care, including ethical questions regarding the withholding of resuscitative services, forgoing or withdrawing of life-sustaining treatment or resolving any conflicts or misunderstandings. - 5.
+Request or refuse treatment, including leaving the hospital against the advice of physicians, to the extent permitted by law.
+However, you do not have the right to demand inappropriate or medically unnecessary treatment or services. - 6.
+Refuse to participate, if the hospital physician proposes to engage in or perform human experimentation. - 7.
+Reasonable responses to any reasonable requests made for service.

-- Pain relief.
-Unrelieved pain can delay recovery, cause sleep problems, and negatively impact a person's quality of life.
-We may not be able to eliminate all pain in some circumstances. - Formulate advance directives, including designating a decision-maker if you become incapacitated. - Have personal privacy respected and be told the reason for the presence of any individual. - Confidential treatment of all communications and records pertaining to your care.
-Basic information may be released to the public, unless specifically prohibited in writing by you. - Access information contained in your records within a reasonable time frame, except in certain circumstances specified by law. - Receive care in a safe setting, free from verbal or physical abuse or harassment.
-You have the right to access protective services and advocacy services. - Be free from restraints and seclusion of any form used as a means of coercion, discipline, convenience or retaliation by staff. - Reasonable continuity of care, including the time and location of appointments and the identity of the persons providing the care. - Be involved in the development and implementation of your discharge plan and to be informed by the physician, or his/her designee, of continuing health care requirements following discharge from the hospital. - Know which hospital rules and policies apply to your conduct while a patient.
+- 8. Appropriate assessment and management of your pain, information about pain, pain relief measures and to participate in pain management decisions.
+You may request or reject the use of any or all modalities to relieve pain, including opiate medications, if you suffer from severe chronic intractable pain.
+The doctor may refuse to prescribe opiate medication but, if so, must inform you that there are physicians who specialize in the treatment of severe chronic pain with methods that include the use of opiates.
+We may not be able to eliminate all pain in some circumstances. - 9.
+Formulate advance directives, including designating a decision-maker if you become incapacitated. - 10.
+Have personal privacy respected and be told the reason for the presence of any individual. - 11.
+Confidential treatment of all communications and records pertaining to your care.
+Basic information may be released to the public, unless specifically prohibited in writing by you. - 12.
+Access information contained in your records within a reasonable time frame, except in certain circumstances specified by law. - 13.
+Receive care in a safe setting, free from verbal or physical abuse or harassment.
+You have the right to access protective services and advocacy services. - 14.
+Be free from restraints and seclusion of any form used as a means of coercion, discipline, convenience or retaliation by staff.

-- Designate a support person as well as visitors of your choosing, unless: - No visitors are allowed. - The presence of a particular visitor would endanger the health or safety of a patient, a member of the staff, or other visitors, or would disrupt the operations of the facility. - You have told the staff that you no longer want a particular person to visit.
-If you do not have decision-making capacity, at a minimum we would consider persons living in your household as well as any other identified support person.
-Examine and receive an explanation of the hospital's bill, regardless of the source of payment. - Exercise these rights without regard to sex, economic status, educational background, race, color, religion, ancestry, national origin, sexual orientation or marital status, or the source of payment for care.
+- 15. Reasonable continuity of care, including the time and location of appointments and the identity of the persons providing the care. - 16.
+Be involved in the development and implementation of your discharge plan and to be informed by the physician, or his/her designee, of continuing health care requirements following discharge from the hospital. - 17.
+Know which hospital rules and policies apply to your conduct while a patient. - 18.
+Designate a support person as well as visitors of your choosing, unless: - No visitors are allowed. - The presence of a particular visitor would endanger the health or safety of a patient, a member of the staff, or other visitors, or would disrupt the operations of the facility. - You have told the staff that you no longer want a particular person to visit.